-HRI is set apart from other marine research institutions by its use of the Harte Model, a unique interdisciplinary way of working that integrates our science with economic, policy and sociological expertise.
+HRI is set apart from other marine research institutions by its use of the HRI Model, a unique interdisciplinary way of working that integrates our science with economic, policy and sociological expertise.
 While our solutions are science-driven, the challenges facing the Gulf of Mexico can't be solved by science working alone.
 HRI scientists are encouraged to think broadly and pursue partnerships to create lasting solutions.

 Our science aims to reach beyond the traditional academic environment.
 Grounding policy in sound science and working to bridge disciplines is even more important as we face growing environmental challenges like climate change.

 Human and environmental health are inexorably linked.
 It is critical to understand the relationship between people and their environment so that sustainable management decisions can be adopted.

 Our objective is to think beyond basic science to address the pressing conservation issues facing the Gulf today.
 HRI plays the role of impartial broker, bridging the gap between science and policy on decisions that have real world outcomes.

 Growing populations put increased pressure on natural resources.
 Economics provides tools to address conservation and sustainable growth by helping us to better understand the benefits, tangible and intangible, that we gain from the environment.

 Founded by a generous donation from local newspaper publisher and noted conservationist Ed Harte, the Harte Research Institute (HRI) for Gulf of Mexico Studies at Texas A&M University-Corpus Christi has spent the last two decades working to ensure an ecologically and economically sustainable Gulf of Mexico.
 We've grown from an idea to a $15 million international research institute supporting six diverse research programs and 135 students, staff and researchers.